-Note 34 shows management's estimate of the interest rate sensitivity gap as at 31 March 2022.
+Note 35 shows management's estimate of the interest rate sensitivity gap as at 31 March 2023.
 Assets and liabilities are included in the table at the earliest date at which the applicable interest rate can change.

-Company policy dictates that interest rates should not be fixed for any period greater than one year.
+Company policy dictates that interest rates should not, in general, be fixed for any period greater than one year.
 If circumstances arise which require rates to be fixed for greater than one year, the Company enters into interest rate swaps to manage that risk.
-Details of contracts entered into as at 31 March 2022 are in Note 16 (further information in Note 34).
+The Company may choose not to swap exposures of greater than 1 year, provided that the risk arising does not exceed agreed interest risk limits.
+Details of contracts entered into as at 31 March 2023 are in Note 16 (further information in Note 35).